Home » Type » Soups + Stews » PARSNIP & SPLIT PEA SOUP

 top down view of white bowl with serving of parsnip split pea soup with items surrounding.

-Split pea soup is always welcome soup in my home!
+Split pea soup is always a welcome soup in my home!

-Growing up I ate it often, usually from a can, but gladly today I enjoy preparing my meals from scratch.
+Growing up, I ate soup often, usually from a can, but gladly, today, I enjoy preparing my meals from scratch.
 Making your own soups is so much more rewarding and flavorful.
 These days, I definitely like to control what goes into my food.

-This hearty soup recipe is easy to put together, delicious and hearty enough to fill you up.
-It’s adapted from Robin Robertson’s book entitled, ‘Fresh From the Vegetarian Slow Cooker’.
+This hearty soup recipe is easy to put together, delicious, and hearty enough to fill you up.
+It’s adapted from Robin Robertson’s book, ‘Fresh From the Vegetarian Slow Cooker.’

-With soup season under way, this recipe will be adapted to what I have on hand and used often!
+With soup season underway, this recipe can be adapted to what you have on hand!

 top down view of ingredients used to make vegan parsnip split pea soup recipe.